digimat/digimat-saia/README.rst

 As said in the last section, we can access the deviceInformation properties, allowing to guess the .map filename.
 If the deviceName is "MySuperDevice", the associated
 .map file produced by the SAIA PG5 compiler will be "MySuperDevice.map" by default.
 In fact, this can help us to do things automagically.
 **When a server is declared, the deviceInformation block is automatically retrieved and then the a try is made to load the default associated .map file**.
+By default, the map file has to be stored in the current directory.
+This can be changed with the node.setMapFileStoragePath() method.

 In Python 2.7, you may need to `enable autocompletion <https://stackoverflow.com/questions/246725/how-do-i-add-tab-completion-to-the-python-shell>`_ on your ~/.pythonrc setup file.
 Alternatively you can use IPython, Jupyter or something simpler like `ptpython <https://github.com/jonathanslenders/ptpython>`_ for